 This is an actual syndrome that doesn’t just apply to weight loss.
 It’s called Impostor Syndrome (also known as impostor phenomenon or fraud syndrome) a term coined in 1978 by clinical psychologists Dr Pauline R Clance and Suzanne A Imes referring to high-achieving people with an inability to internalise their accomplishments and a persistent fear of being exposed as a “fraud”.

 We need to let go of our need for perfection (which is impossible) and practice acceptance of ourselves and self-care right from the beginning.

 “The definition of insanity is doing the same thing over and over

 Your health and weight goals need good foundations to build on.
 You simply cannot hate yourself to health!
 You need to start from a place of kindness, compassion, forgiveness and love, your journey should be about nourishing and healing your mind and body.

 If you need help with this, seek a professional psychotherapist, hypnotherapist or counsellor, we can’t always do it alone, a lifetime of self-loathing can be hard to break.

 Nutritionist, Counsellor and Transformational Life Coach

 At Informed Health, our consultations are not limited to nutrition, we have a holistic approach to your needs and look at various aspects of mindset and lifestyle to help you achieve your goals.
-Call 47 222 111 or go to our home page for more information.
-We are based on Penrith and Kurmond and also do Skype consultations.
+We exclusively do online consultations via Telehealth Video, you can book here.
+Or find out more about our consultations here.